jimbach/molecular_plane_analyzer/README.md

 The sections DEFINECENTER and DEFINEREFERENCE may repeat for as many normal vectors you define within your molecule.

 If this has been prepared you are ready to run the script.
-This yields 3 files: normalvectors.xyz			#visualization file check_normalvectors.xyz		#verbose visualization file angle_dist_vectors.xyz		#file containing the center coordinates and the normal vectors
+This yields 4 files: normalvectors.xyz			#visualization file check_normalvectors.xyz		#verbose visualization file angle_dist_vectors.xyz		#file containing the center coordinates and the normal vectors sum_over_all_normalvectors.dat # file containing the sum over all normal vectors within each step

 Where (see the following .tcl script for arrow like visualization) :
 C-Atom : center of the molecule